MQTTCool/chat-example/README.md

 https://github.com/mqtt/mqtt.github.io/wiki/public_brokers).
 * Launch the MQTT.Cool server.
 * Download this project.
-* As the lastest version of the MQTT.Cool JavaScript library is always available through [`unpkg`](https://unpkg.com/#/), it is hot-linked in the html page.
+* As the latest version of the MQTT.Cool JavaScript library is always available through [`unpkg`](https://unpkg.com/#/), it is hot-linked in the html page.

 ## Configure